 - Median Home Value: $219,900 (U.S. Census Bureau)

 - Loan Funding Rate: 59.37% (CFPB)

 - Median Monthly Homeownership Costs: $1,434 (U.S. Census Bureau)

 South Dakota is physically larger than more than half of all U.S. states, but it’s also one of the least populated.
 South Dakota mortgage rates are historically in line with national averages.

 A financial advisor in South Dakota can help you plan for the homebuying process.
 Financial advisors can also help with investing and financial planning - including tax, retirement and estate planning - to make sure you are preparing for the future.

 *The FHFA stopped reporting new data in 2018.

 South Dakota Mortgages Overview

-If you are planning to buy a home in the Mount Rushmore State, you will want to set a budget before you embark on your search.
-It might also be a good idea to consider getting mortgage preapproval from a lender, which can help to streamline the homebuying process.
+If you are planning on buying a home in the Mount Rushmore State, you will want to set a budget before you embark on your search for a place to live.
+It might also be a good idea to consider getting a mortgage preapproval from a lender, which can help to streamline the homebuying process.